Career Outlook: Occupational Health and Safety

 Earning a certificate in OHS is an effective way of gaining credibility and developing skills needed for the job.
 Designed for prospective health and safety professionals, UC Davis Continuing and Professional Education’s Workplace Health and Safety Manager Certificate Program provides students with the knowledge and skills to examine the critical health and safety issues of a workplace, develop a proactive health and safety program, use regulations as tools to identify and control hazards, and investigate causes of accidents when they occur.
 Our program uses a hands-on approach to give students practical experience in health and safety management.
 Students can earn a Workplace Health and Safety Manager Certificate and financial aid if the course is completed within three years.

-- 9 courses, complete in as few as 28 months
+- Complete in as few as 28 months